sxyu/pixel-nerf/README.md

 Resume-capability is built-in, and you can simply run the command again to resume if the process is terminated.

 In all cases, a source-view specification is required.
 This can be either `-P` or `-L`. `-P 'view1 view2..'` specifies a set of fixed input views.
-In contrast, `-L ` should point to a viewlist file (viewlist/) which specifies views to use for each object.
+In contrast, `-L` should point to a viewlist file (viewlist/src_*.txt) which specifies views to use for each object.

 `-O <dirname>` specifies output directory name.
 Renderings and progress will be saved to this directory.